for me started with the Coca Cola Bottlers Club... After

 engaged in banter at change of shifts and management saw the potential

-and so 'Garry and Jim' or "Pike and Suprain" became a great
+and so 'Garry and Jim' or "Pike and Suprain"

 later went back to Brisbane, I think, and Pike went on to many things